JonaiSerrano/Active-Directory-Infrastructure-Setup-for-Enterprise-Environments/README.md

 ![Screenshot](https://github.com/JonaiSerrano/project-screenshots-private/blob/main/Screenshot%202025-09-08%20154018.png?raw=true)

-Double click on the VM to boot and wait for it to go through its boot-up process.
+Double-click on the VM to boot and wait for it to go through its boot-up process.

 Proceed till you are given to choose an “Operating System”
   - Choose Windows Server 2019 (DESKTOP EXPERIENCE)
-    - If you do not select Desktop you will be left with the CMD and no UI
+    - If you do not select Desktop, you will be left with the CMD and no UI
   - Click "Next"
   - Accept the license terms